Quasi-spherical metrics and the static Minkowski inequality: Proof of Theorem 1.1

-requires $\mathcal{H}^{n-1}(C(u))=0$.
-Wei applies this integral identity to $u^{\epsilon}$ solving \eqref{u_epsilon}.
-It is easy to verify that the $\Delta u^{\epsilon}$ is non-vanishing over $C(u^{\epsilon})$, which in turn justifies \eqref{level_set_u}. \end{remark} Wei shows the following convergence for the mean curvature of the regular level sets of $u_{i}$ solving \eqref{u_epsilon} to the mean curvature $H$ of the weak solution $u$ of \eqref{IMCF} (See section 2 and the proof of Lemma 4.2 of \cite{Wei} and section 5 of \cite{HI}):
+Wei shows the following convergence for the mean curvature of the regular level sets of $u_{i}$ solving \eqref{u_epsilon} to the mean curvature $H$ of the weak solution $u$ of \eqref{IMCF} (See section 2 and the proof of Lemma 4.2 of \cite{Wei} and section 5 of \cite{HI}):

 Via the inequality $H^{2} \leq (n-1) |h|^{2}$, \eqref{integral_identity} yields an integral inequality for the $u_{i}$ in terms of the mean curvature $H_{i}$ and the normal derivatives of $u_{i}$ and $V$.
 Using \eqref{L1_conv}, \eqref{L2_conv}, this inequality passes to the level sets $\Sigma_{t}$ of the variational solution.
 An appropriate choice of $\Phi$ then yields an upper bound on the $L^{1}$ norm of $VH$.